Chimoney/chimoney-community-projects/submissions/chispend-proposed-copy/README.md

-# Proposed change of copy for chispend website
+# Proposed change of copy for Unispend website

 ## 1.
 ### SECTION: CTA